Samba Design System

 Thank you, Brad Frost!

 I started looking into design system governance processes and came across a Brad Frost article.
 He referenced a governance process that I felt would be useful for my team with some minor adjustments.
+I used this as a basis for my team’s governance process.

 Interviewing engineers